patrikkarlsson1991/Riksdagen-as-a-Service/README.md

 The solution will be created in multiple steps

-* Prepare data: Create a Vector Representation of the data in each speech
+* Prepare and clean the data and create Vector Representation of the data in each speech
-* Create text generation
+* Build a text genrerating model that can train the model  entire data set or chosen subsets
-* Build interface for presenting text
+* Build interface for interacting with the model and presenting the generated text
 * Extend interface with additional controls (eg. based on specific time, party or speakers)

 ## Challenges

-It's important to always make sure that it is clear that the generated texts are from a Bot, and not being seen as real text created by humans.
+There will be lot of technical issues to deal with thoughout the project.
+The most important thing is however to always think of the ethical aspects, e.g. by making sure that it is clear that the generated texts are from a Bot, and not being seen as real text created by humans.

 ## What next?